-Moving forward, I am working on the Committee to give Wisconsin a strong voice in the Farm Bill’s implementation.
-At the same time, I serve as the Chair of the Congressional Dairy and Paper Caucuses, where I am working to build coalitions and raise awareness of important issues and priorities for these two Wisconsin industries.
+Moving forward, I am an active voice for Wisconsin agriculture, serving as co-chair of the Congressional Dairy Farmer Caucus, the Cranberry Caucus, and the Paper Caucus, where I am working to build coalitions and raise awareness of important issues and priorities for these two Wisconsin industries.

 Promoting Wisconsin Dairy

-With a seat on the Dairy Subcommittee, I am working to uphold Wisconsin’s longstanding position as America’s Dairyland.
+As a co-chair for the Congressional Dairy Farmer Caucus, I am working to uphold Wisconsin’s longstanding position as America’s Dairyland.
 The industry generates $26 billion in economic activity in Wisconsin annually.